WJ4IoT/Sunscreen/README.md

 - Conditions: only continue when there is a change in status and not in manual or not-idle modus (unless it is critical)
 - Perform sunscreen actions and (re)set timer

-Inside the UI you can create a new automatio, go into YAML view and copy this file
+Inside the UI you can create a new automation, go into YAML view and copy this file
 <img src="images/automation.png" width="500" />

 ### Dashboard